IDONTSUDO/idontsudo/README.md

 ## Hey %USERNAME% there! :wave:  I'm IDONTSUDO an  Software Engineer.

 ### About Me
 Full Stack Software Engineer, my specialisations Android/IOS/Front-End/Back-End/ most of all I love making server applications.
 But I also do not specialize badly in front-end tasks, I have a normal knowledge of CSS, Canvas, WebGl.
-And love ❤ RUST.
+And love ❤ RUST.in the past I wrote a little for microcontrollers, I have a passion for DIY projects on RaspeberiPI ❤.

 ### Skills
 - #####   Languages - Dart, HTML, CSS, JavaScript,TypeScript,Rust,C/C++.